China Distance Education Holdin – Consensus Indicates Potential -2.2% Downside

-China Distance Education Holdin found using ticker (DL) now have 1 analysts in total covering the stock.
+China Distance Education Holdin with ticker code (DL) have now 1 analysts in total covering the stock.
 The consensus rating is ‘None’.
-The range between the high target price and low target price is between 9 and 9 with the average target price sitting at 9.
-With the stocks previous close at 9.2 this indicates there is a potential downside of -2.2%.
-There is a 50 day moving average of 9.31 and the 200 moving average now moves to 8.28.
-The company has a market capitalisation of $311m.
-Visit the company website at: http://www.cdeledu.com
+The target price ranges between 9 and 9 with a mean TP of 9.
+Now with the previous closing price of 9.2 this is indicating there is a potential downside of -2.2%.
+The day 50 moving average is 9.32 and the 200 day moving average is 8.35.
+The market cap for the company is $311m.
+You can visit the company’s website by visiting: http://www.cdeledu.com

 China Distance Education Holdings Limited primarily provides online and offline education services, and sells related products in the People’s Republic of China.
 It operates in three segments: Professional Education Services, Business Start-Up Training Services, and The Sale of Learning Simulation Software.
 The company offers online professional education services in accounting, healthcare, and engineering and construction industries; and other professional education courses, such as online test-preparation courses for the legal professional qualification examination and self-taught learners pursuing higher education diplomas or degrees, and accounting practical skills training courses for college students and working professionals.
 As of September 30, 2019, it operated 43 Websites, including its primary Website cdeledu.com.
 The company also operates an Open Learning Platform, a proprietary education platform to share educational content and deliver live courses online; and sells proprietary books and reference materials.
 In addition, it provides business start-up training services to university students, job seekers, and individuals; offline accounting, tax, healthcare, and legal professional training services; courseware production and online platform development services; and mobile accounting, healthcare, engineering and construction, and legal courses through an app, as well as sells learning simulation software to the college market.
 The company was founded in 2000 and is based in Beijing, the People’s Republic of China.